-We operate an SEC registered broker-dealer subsidiary that is subject to certain rules regarding minimum net capital.
-The broker-dealer is required to maintain a ratio of "aggregate indebtedness" to "net capital," as defined, which may not exceed 15 to 1 and must also maintain a minimum amount of net capital.
-Failure to meet these requirements could result in adverse consequences to us, including additional reporting requirements, a lower required ratio of aggregate indebtedness to net capital, or interruption of our business.
-At December 31, 2022, the ratio of aggregate indebtedness to net capital of our broker-dealer was below the maximum allowed, and net capital was significantly greater than the required minimum.
+Certain of our subsidiaries are registered with the SEC, Central Bank of Ireland, Financial Conduct Authority or other regulators that subject them to certain rules regarding minimum net capital.
+Failure to meet these requirements could result in adverse consequences to us, including additional reporting requirements, or interruption of our business.
+At December 31, 2024, our broker-dealer net capital was significantly greater than the required minimum.